WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can **set that message will be transported to DQL whenever `recieveCount` is greated than ...**

+- [here is a great article](https://dvla.github.io/posts/2023-03-improving-our-dead-letter-queues) about DLQ in relation to SQS and some practices you, in my humble opinion, should adapt

 ##### Redrive Policy

 - this is the **policy used to determine when to move given msg to DLQ**